twdb/publications/ams_2013/smear.rst

 extendable.
 Smear was developed to provide an extendable open source toolkit for spatial interpolation.

-Smear utilizes several open source python scientific and GIS libraries to implement several of these algorithms.
+Smear utilizes open source python scientific and GIS libraries to implement several of these algorithms.
 In addition, it implements a channel following anistropic interpolation algorithm for features where the direction of the anistropy changes in space such as in a river channel.
 Large datasets are